Conquest of Darfur (1873–1874): Aftermath

 Al-Zubayr established control of Darfur up to the border with Wadai.
 The smaller sultanates of Dar Masalit, Dar Tima, Dar Qimr and Dar Sila were also occupied.
-Ismail Ayyub Pasha immediately began setting up an administration in Darfur, converting the maqdumates into mudriiyyas under a governor general.
+Isma'il Ayyub Pasha immediately began setting up an administration in Darfur, converting the maqdumates into mudriiyyas under a governor general.
 The merchant brothers al-Khabir joined the new administration.
 The first governor of central Darfur was Hasan Hilmi Pasha.

 Although the Darfur state collapsed, the Keira dynasty did not as a whole submit, although many members did.
 Hasab Allah took refuge in the Marrah Mountains, but was captured by al-Zubayr, who wanted to make him governor general.
 Ayyub refused.
 Bosh, son of Sultan Muhammad al-Fadl, proclaimed himself sultan and managed to control the mountains for a time before al-Zubayr forced him back to Kabkabiya, where he was defeated and killed.
 Al-Zubayr's campaigns depopulated several valleys.
 His rift with Ayyub widened until in June 1875 he went in person to Cairo to complain only to be detained.

 The period of Turco-Egyptian rule in Darfur was short.
 By 1882, the land was being overrun by the revolutionary Mahdist State.
 With the Battle of Shaykan in 1883, the Turks lost control forever.
 Between 1874 and 1898, six "shadow sultans" of the Keira dynasty ruled in the mountains.
 After years of warfare with the Mahdists, the dynasty reestablished the sultanate in al-Fashir under Ali Dinar in 1898.
 This was finally conquered in 1916 and incorporated into the Anglo-Egyptian Sudan.